World Harvest Church

-World Harvest Church is an nondenominational, evangelical megachurch pastored by Rod Parsley, based in Columbus, Ohio.
+World Harvest Church is a nondenominational evangelical megachurch pastored by Rod Parsley, based in Columbus, Ohio.

 History

 First started in 1977 in Rod Parsley's parents' backyard, the church consisted of 17 people.
 Two years later Parsley bought property for the church to be built on.
 180 people were attending at this point.
 In 1982 the seating was doubled.
 The number of people was so large that a second Sunday morning service was added.
 This influenced Parsley to upgrade the church, and in 1984 1200 more seats were added.
 Now sitting on Gender Road in Columbus, Ohio, the church seats over 5,200 people and contains an auditorium, a television studio, a children's ministry that includes Sunday school for children newborn to 6th grade, Harvest Preparatory School, and administrative offices.
 The church sits on 57 acre and is 122000 sqft.
 It was built by Roe Messner.
 Parsley's Breakthrough television program is taped at the church.
 Breakthrough is a program put on by the church.

 The church also incorporates Valor Christian College, a young, co-educational institution located outside Columbus.
 It used to be three miles from the church, but now sits on the same property where World Harvest Church is located.